rosflight/rosflight_firmware/docs/developer-guide/debugging.md

 ### For VSCode

-For vscode, install the version currently available through your package manager:
+For vscode, install the openocd version currently available through your package manager:

 Ubunutu:
 ```bash